 It’s that time of year again; Hanukkah will be here before you know it!
 A time for celebrating miracles, family, and tradition.
-While Hanukkah gift-giving is not a central part of the Festival of Lights, it is important to honor those near and dear to you.
+While Hanukkah gift-giving is not a central part of the Festival of Lights, it is important to honor those near and dear to you, especially this year, when you may not be able to see one another.
 Practice derech eretz by offering a token of appreciation during these special eight days.
 Whether you are an expert on what is appropriate, or new to Jewish traditions, we’ve compiled a helpful list of Hanukkah gift ideas to make your celebration extraordinary!

-There’s always that one family member that loves to entertain.
-You know; the one that graciously takes on the task of cooking latkes and kugel for a crowd.
+There’s always that one family member that loves to organize the festivities and doesn't bat an eye at cooking a pile of latkes for the whole family.
 Show them how much you appreciate their hard work with a traditional gift of gourmet gelt.
 This reusable chocolate coins gift jar is guaranteed to delight.